Dominicp16/Schwimmble/README.md

 BIGR: turns the selected text extra-big</br>

 ### EMOJIS: ###
-to use emojis, you put the emoji name between two colons
+to use emojis, you put the emoji name between two colons (some names have slashes, DO NOT type the slashes when putting the emoji in Schwimmble)

-:cool:
+:cool\:

 :eyeroll: